natalia-s-belova/reqres_api_tests/README.md

 1. Response code and schema (if applicable)
 2. Response content
 3. Request validity (data correctness in body/parameters, well-formed json in body)
-4. User's avatar comparing with a reference
+4. User's avatar comparison with a reference

 Example of test case's running (*POST user* request):